Bistorta vivipara

 Bistorta vivipara (synonym Persicaria vivipara) is a perennial herbaceous flowering plant in the knotweed and buckwheat family Polygonaceae, commonly known as alpine bistort.
 Scientific synonyms include Bistorta vivipara and Polygonum viviparum.
 It is common all over the high Arctic through Europe, North America, incl.
 Greenland, and temperate and tropical Asia.
 Its range stretches further south in high mountainous areas such as the Alps, Carpathians, Pyrenees, Caucasus, Alaska and the Tibetan Plateau.

 Taxonomy

 Molecular phylogenetic work has demonstrated that the genus Bistorta represents a distinct lineage within the family Polygonaceae.
 The genus Bistorta contains at least 42 accepted species.

+Bistorta vivipara was originally named Polygonum viviparum by Carl Linnaeus in 1753, placing it in the Polygonum genus.
+It was moved to Bistorta in 1800 by Antoine Delarbre.
+Other proposed moves, that did not become accepted, were to Colubrina by F. Jules Montandon in 1856 and to Persicaria by Louis-Philippe Ronse Decraene in 1988.
+Together with its genus it is part of the Polygonaceae family.
+In addition to its three homotypic synonyms from reclassification there are 45 heterotypic synonyms including varieties, forms, and 24 other species names.